Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- Try typing with page clicked: `thisisunsafe`
 	- If still problems viewing the page, refer to [[Troubleshooting - Nginx webpage not showing

-## Test web hosting management panel
+## Test Web Hosting Control Panel

-Because you installed the web hosting management panel yourself rather than being on a VPS that installed it for you, there could be broken chains.
+Because you installed the Web Hosting Control Panel yourself rather than being on a VPS that installed it for you, there could be broken chains.
 Check Cloudpanel throughly to see it works:

 Briefly:
 - Check if Cloudpanel Vhosts can save